shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 1. Open the file in your favorite editor.
 You will see that the file is JSON formatted and consists of a cluster configuration ID and a list of clusters.
 You will need to insert the appropriate values for each cluster.

 2. Edit the various fields to configure the clusters.
-The following steps explain each line of the cluster.
+The following steps explain each line of the clusters:
-See the following for the first cluster:
     1. __id__: This is a unique ID used to identify the cluster group.
 In this use case we will create two clusters, one for the Back Stock and one for the Sales Floor, similar to what you see below.
 You can keep the existing default values from the sample cluster file.
         ```json
         {